sofiaxuuu/DA-proj3-ventures-cluster-analysis/README.md

 This means that approximately half of the ventures in US belongs to category #3 of cluster, and these are the ones receive the least funding among three clusters.
 Approximately 30% of ventures in US belong to category #1, and approximately 19% of venture belongs to category #2.

 ## Interpretation
-Given the above cluster analysis, a venture capital firm can categorize ventures in their portfolio to see how its portfolio may differ from the venture landscapes in US in 2015.
-A venture that is trying to improve its performance may tyr to observe pattern of categories in other top VC firms.
+Given the above cluster analysis, a venture capital firm can categorize ventures in its portfolio to see how its portfolio may differ from the venture landscapes in the US in 2015.
+A venture that is trying to improve its performance may try to observe the pattern of categories in other top VC firms.

-A startup venture owner can also try to categorize its own venture and evaluate its competitiveness.
-If the startup fall under the category #3 like GoldCleats Global, then it means that the venture is not super competitive in collecting funcing as it perform similar to 50% of other ventures.
+A startup venture owner can also try to categorize its venture and evaluate its competitiveness.
+Our current startup has been founded for 220 days, receives one round of funding of value 15000, and belongs to category #3.
+Hence, there is still a lot to improve to achieve higher competitive advantages.
+Since the startup falls under category #3 like GoldCleats Global, then it means that the venture is not super competitive in collecting funding as it performs similar to 50% of other ventures.

-I’m really surprised to see the fact that all three clusters all have lower than average total funding.
-This actually indicate how hard it is to get funding larger than average.

 ## Future Work
-I’m not completely satisfied with the cluster analysis i achieve right now, as I ideally I want to see a cluster with high amount of funding and more distinct difference among clusters.
+I’m not completely satisfied with the cluster analysis I achieve right now, as ideally, I want to see a cluster with a high amount of funding and a more distinct difference among clusters.
 Therefore, I could potentially use 4-anchor or 5-anchors cluster analysis, taking days between the venture first receive funding until now, or days the venture last receive funding until now.

-In another way, I may potentially investigate the venture landscapes in other region like Europe and Asia.
-There could be some difference in the characteristics of each cluster.
+In another way, I may potentially investigate the venture landscapes in other regions like Europe and Asia.
+There could be some differences in the characteristics of each cluster.

-If the clustering is still similar, i would like to see how to potentially cluster startup based on non-numeric values like category and location.
+If the clustering is still similar, I would like to see how to potentially cluster startup based on non-numeric values like category and location.